pulumi/docs/content/docs/intro/concepts/project.md

 ## Getting the Current Project Programmatically

-The {{< pulumi-getproject >}} function gives you the currently deploying project.
+The {{< pulumi-getproject >}} function returns the name of the currently deploying project.
 This can be useful for naming or tagging resources.

 {{< chooser language "javascript,typescript,python,go,csharp" >}}